oz/cyprio.net/about.md

 I have been selling my services as a software engineer for some years now, that means [I understand how everything went so wrong](https://xkcd.com/1760/), not necessarily how to fix it.
-I can't stop making things with computers and that's how I spend most of my time.
+I enjoy making things with computers and that's still how I spend most of my time!

-I work remotely, but I can assure you that I like to meet people. :)
+I've worked remotely for years, but I can assure you that I like to meet people. :)

 ## Computers

 Curiosity is the main reason I'm into computers, and also a sense of
 practicality: I like to (re-)program things around me to do whatever I want.
+Not always what the vendor thought would be nice.
 This is sadly less and less permitted by hardware and software vendors, and so requires more patience and skills than it should, but we can still have tons of fun.

+If you've ever had to replace a battery in an appliance, a broken phone screen, or modify retail electronics, you know how this sucks.
+We must improve that in order to be free, and produce less waste.

 ### I'm using this

-My main computer is a small [Dell XPS 13][xps13], it's running [Archlinux][archlinux] which I have no strong feelings about.
+My computer is a small [Dell XPS 13][xps13], it's running [Archlinux][archlinux] which I have no strong feelings about.
+It's been around for 5+ years, and only had its battery changed twice.
 I'd probably run some flavor of [BSD][freebsd], if my dayjob didn't require Linux, containers and what not.

 I spend most of my time in terminals running [tmux][tmux], and let [i3][i3] manage windows for me.
-I use both [Firefox][firefox] and [Chromium][chromium] because Chrome is eating the web.
+I use both [Firefox][firefox] and [qutebrowser][qutebrowser], or [Chromium][chromium] because Chrome is the web, don't you know?
+Ah well, another thing that sucks.

 I store passwords with [Bitwarden][bitwarden], and synchronize files between various devices using a combination of [Syncthing][syncthing] and [git-annex][gitannex].
 [Musicpd][mpd] is probably playing music close by.

 Daily, I'm editing text from [Neovim][nvim], or [Emacs][emacs].
 I'm some kind of a polyglot developer with a taste for [Ruby][ruby], [Go][golang], and sometimes [Haskell][haskell].
 I'm always looking for excuses to play with other languages, more so if they try to change how I think of programming.
-Lately: Rust, Nim, Zig, Elixir, Gleam, (...) all interesting. :)
+Lately: Rust, Zig, Crystal, Elixir, Gleam, (...) all interesting, and flawed in their own way. :)

-I have to mention that I have zero loyalty for phones, and have run Nokia's Maemo, Plam's webOS, Apple's iOS, Jolla's SailfishOS, and lately Google's Android.
-They all suck.
+I should mention that I have zero brand loyalty for phones, and have run Nokia's Maemo, Palm's webOS, Apple's iOS, Jolla's SailfishOS, and lately Google's Android.
+They all suck, and I hate phones anyway.

 [xps13]: https://wiki.archlinux.org/index.php/Dell_XPS_13_(9360)
 [keepass]: https://www.keepassx.org/